Whitley County Tourism

 Refuge Ridge Inc. is a 501©(3) non-profit organization formed in the year 2000 through the efforts of teachers, students and parents looking for a vehicle to help children overcome challenges inherent when living in poverty.
 These challenges include involvement in the juvenile justice system, academic challenges, lack of recreational activities and truancy issues due to large blocks of time without adult supervision.

-Over 43 animals (including 16 wolf dogs) have found a permanent refuge at the Ridge.
+Refuge Ridge wolf dog rescue is located on 320 acres in Williamsburg, Kentucky.
+At present there are 20 wolf dogs and assorted other rescues.
 Resources such as Animal Assisted Therapy and Clicker Training have been brought in to assist in strengthening the human/animal bond and facilitate healing for children who have experienced violence and loss.
-Other “angels” are making it possible for children to attend without charge and are helping to build the habitat for Graylynn, Canada, Moose and Cocheeta which will be directly visible from the center.
+Other “angels” are making it possible for children to attend without charge.
+The primary mission is rescue and education.

 For more information, visit the Refuge Ridge website or see the article, "Dispelling the Image of the Big, Bad Wolfe" - Times Tribune, October 15, 2012)